Importance of an Open Airway

 Chronic sinus infections

-The effects of a compromised airway on the growth of a child are revealed in many ways.
-The tongue often positions itself snugly in the lower jaw to allow a child to breathe more readily through the mouth.
-This in turn changes the growth of the lower jaw so that it grows more vertically and makes the face look longer.
+A compromised airway effects the growth of a child in many different ways.
+The tongue often sits comfortably in the lower jaw to enable a child to breathe through the mouth.
+This can affect the growth of the lower jaw, making it longer causing an underbite.

-- Mouth breathing – signs are dry/chapped lips which stay apart at rest and red, inflamed gums
+- Mouth breathing – signs include inflamed gums and chapped/dry lips

-- Venous pooling beneath the eyes – dark circles beneath the eyes
+- Pooling beneath the eyes – dark circles can form under the eyes

-- Change in head posture – head postures forward and/or tipping the forehead backwards
+- Head posture – head postures forward or the forehead tips back

 - Bed wetting